bertspaan/bertspaan.github.io/_projects/arts-holland.md

 <section>
   <span>
-    <a href="http://dev.artsholland.com/">Arts Holland</a> is an Open Linked Data platform and API, for Dutch cultural data, developed by <a href="http://waag.org/en">Waag Society</a>, in coorporation with the <a href="http://www.uitburo.nl/"> Nederlands Uitburo</a> and <a href="http://www.nbtc.nl/en/homepage.htm">NBTC</a>.
+    Arts Holland</a> was an Open Linked Data platform and API, for Dutch cultural data, developed by <a href="http://waag.org/en">Waag Society</a>, in coorporation with the <a href="http://www.uitburo.nl/"> Nederlands Uitburo</a> and <a href="http://www.nbtc.nl/en/homepage.htm">NBTC</a>.
 The background image of this page is a detail of a visualization of all events that took place in the Netherlands, in one week in 2013.
   </span>
 </section>
 <section>